omni/tokenbridge/ui/README.md

 REACT_APP_HOME_GAS_PRICE_SPEED_TYPE | Gas Price speed (slow, standard, fast, instant) REACT_APP_HOME_GAS_PRICE_FALLBACK | The gas price (in Wei) that is used if both the oracle and the fall back gas price specified in the Home Bridge contract are not available.
 REACT_APP_HOME_GAS_PRICE_UPDATE_INTERVAL | An interval in milliseconds used to get the updated gas price value either from the oracle or from the Home Bridge contract.
+REACT_APP_HOME_GAS_PRICE_FACTOR | A value that will multiply the gas price of the oracle to convert it to gwei.
+If the oracle API returns gas prices in gwei then this can be set to `1`.
 REACT_APP_FOREIGN_GAS_PRICE_ORACLE_URL | The URL used to get a JSON response from the gas price prediction oracle for Foreign network.
 REACT_APP_FOREIGN_GAS_PRICE_SPEED_TYPE | Gas Price speed (slow, standard, fast, instant) REACT_APP_FOREIGN_GAS_PRICE_FALLBACK | The gas price (in Wei) that is used if both the oracle and the fall back gas price specified in the Foreign Bridge contract are not available.
 REACT_APP_FOREIGN_GAS_PRICE_UPDATE_INTERVAL | An interval in milliseconds used to get the updated gas price value either from the oracle or from the Foreign Bridge contract.
+REACT_APP_FOREIGN_GAS_PRICE_FACTOR | A value that will multiply the gas price of the oracle to convert it to gwei.
+If the oracle API returns gas prices in gwei then this can be set to `1`.
 REACT_APP_TITLE | The title for the bridge UI page. `%c` will be replaced by the name of the network.
 REACT_APP_DESCRIPTION | The meta description for the deployed bridge page.
 APP_STYLES | The set of styles to render the bridge UI page.
 Currently only `classic` is implemented